fangyuan99/cookie-share/README.md

 <img src="https://github.com/user-attachments/assets/a5c22aec-0532-449f-820a-409d62a48008" width="21.6%" height="21.6%" alt=""  style="margin-right: 10px;">
 <img src="https://github.com/user-attachments/assets/309a4e2f-63f2-4ff1-a5c4-d8c9982c1840" width="50%" height="50%" alt="" >

 [Download Link](https://github.com/fangyuan99/cookie-share/releases)

-### Features and Use Cases
+### Effects and Use Cases
-**Many websites do not support multi-account switching and you don't want to log out and log in again?**
+**Many websites don't support multi-account switching, and you don't want to log out and log in again?**

 **You have a video membership but your friends always find it cumbersome to scan a code?**

-**You share a certain planet with classmates and want to recover health points?**
+**You joined a certain planet and want to share the rent with classmates?**

-**Just too lazy to take out your phone or enter the password to switch device logins?**
+**Simply too lazy to take out your phone or enter passwords to log in on different devices?**

-1. Go to the homepage of a logged-in website (any URL that contains cookies)
+1. Go to the homepage of the logged-in website (any address with cookies works)
-2. Click the extension icon, customize an ID (only letters and numbers are supported), and send the cookie
+2. Click the plugin icon, customize an ID (only letters and numbers supported), send cookies
-3. On a device that is not logged in, visit the login page, use the previously set ID to retrieve the cookie, wait for the plugin to display that the cookie has been retrieved and set successfully, then refresh the page
+3. On devices without login, visit the login page, use the same ID to receive cookies, wait for the plugin to show successful cookie reception and setting, then refresh the webpage

 Tested websites:
-1. A certain planet
+1. Certain Planet
-2. A certain art platform
+2. Certain Yi
-3. A certain L site
+3. Certain L site

 ## Features

-- Generates random unique IDs for cookie sharing
+- Generate random unique ID for cookie sharing
-- Sends cookies from the current tab to the server
+- Send cookies from current tab to server
-- Receives and sets cookies to the current tab from the server
+- Receive and set cookies from server to current tab
-- Admin functionality for managing stored cookies
+- Admin features for managing stored cookies
-- Supports `HTTPOnly` cookies that JS cannot access due to higher plugin permissions
+- Due to higher plugin permissions, supports `HTTPOnly` Cookies that JS cannot access

 ## Usage

 ### Plugin Usage
 1. Enable Developer mode in Chrome/Edge browser ([Extensions page](chrome://extensions/))
-2. Drag and drop the modified `cookie-share.zip` directly into the browser
+2. Drag the modified `cookie-share.zip` directly into the browser
-3. Click the Cookie-share icon in the Chrome toolbar.
+3. Click the Cookie-share icon in the Chrome toolbar
-4. Send cookies from a logged-in browser page
+4. Send cookies from logged-in browser page
-5. Accept cookies on an unlogged browser page
+5. Receive cookies on non-logged-in browser page
-6. Make sure not to add `/` at the end of the address, for example: `https://your-worker-name.your-subdomain.workers.dev`
+6. Note: Don't add `/` at the end of the address, example: `https://your-worker-name.your-subdomain.workers.dev`

-### Backend Deployment Guide
+### Backend Deployment Tutorial

-Deployment can be similar to https://linux.do/t/topic/115004
+For deployment, refer to [https://linux.do/t/topic/115004](https://linux.do/t/topic/115004), the process is similar.

-1. [Register](https://dash.cloudflare.com/sign-up) a Cloudflare account and create a Worker.
+1. [Register](https://dash.cloudflare.com/sign-up) a Cloudflare account and create a Worker
-2. Copy the content of `_worker.js` to the newly created Worker.
+2. Copy the contents of `_worker.js` to your newly created Worker
-3. In the Cloudflare Worker settings, add the following environment variables:
+3. In Cloudflare Worker settings, add the following environment variables:
    - `ADMIN_PASSWORD`: Set a strong password for accessing admin endpoints
    - `COOKIE_STORE`: Create a KV namespace for storing cookie data
-4. Bind the KV namespace in the Worker settings:
+4. In Worker settings, bind the KV namespace:
    - Variable name: `COOKIE_STORE`
-   - KV namespace: Select the KV namespace you created
+   - KV namespace: Select your created KV namespace
-5. Save and deploy the Worker.
+5. Save and deploy the Worker
-6. Note the Worker URL, which is similar to: `https://your-worker-name.your-subdomain.workers.dev` (if blocked, please customize the domain)
+6. Note down the Worker URL, format like: `https://your-worker-name.your-subdomain.workers.dev` (if blocked, please use custom domain)

 ## Security Considerations

-- Ensure that `ADMIN_PASSWORD` is set to a strong password and change it regularly.
+- Ensure `ADMIN_PASSWORD` is set to a strong password and changed regularly
-- Do not hard-code `ADMIN_PASSWORD` in the code, always use environment variables.
+- Don't hardcode `ADMIN_PASSWORD` in code, always use environment variables
-- Regularly review stored data and delete cookies that are no longer needed.
+- Regularly review stored data, delete unnecessary cookie data
-- Consider setting expiration times for cookie data to reduce the risk of storing sensitive information long-term.
+- Consider setting expiration times for cookie data to reduce the risk of storing sensitive information long-term

 ## Backend (Cloudflare Worker)

-The backend is implemented as a Cloudflare Worker, providing the following endpoints:
+Backend is implemented as a Cloudflare Worker, providing the following endpoints:

-Remember to add `X-Admin-Password: yourpassword`
+Note: Add `X-Admin-Password: yourpassword`

 Example: